Restless-ET/ansible-role-aws-scripts-mon/README.md

 - `aws_scripts_mon_base_directory` - The base directory where the scripts will be installed.
 Defaults to: `/opt`
 - `aws_scripts_mon_cron_user` - The user for which the scripts will run as.
 Defaults to: `{{ ansible_user }}`
 - `aws_scripts_mon_options` - The monitoring script options (`--from-cron` is always assumed).
 Defaults to: `"--disk-space-util --disk-path=/"`.
 - `aws_scripts_mon_access_key` - Your AWS Access Key.
-You need to define this or the role will fail to execute.
+You need to define this (if not using IAM) or the role will fail to execute.
 - `aws_scripts_mon_secret_key` - Your AWS Secret Key.
-You need to define this or the role will fail to execute.
+You need to define this (if not using IAM) or the role will fail to execute.
-- `aws_scripts_mon_use_iam` - Set to 'true' if you're authenticating with AWS IAM role permissions instead of AWS access keys.
-Defaults to 'false'.
+- `aws_scripts_mon_use_iam` - If you want to authenticate with AWS IAM role permissions instead of access keys set this to `true`, this way the keys will not be considered as required.
+Defaults to: `false`.

 Dependencies